Steve Garvey: San Diego Padres

 It was Garvey's second season in San Diego, however, which would be his highlight in a Padres uniform.
 In 1984, Garvey became the only first baseman in MLB history to commit no errors while playing 150 or more games.
 He handled 1,319 total chances (1,232 putouts and 87 assists) flawlessly in 159 games for the Padres.
 Led by Garvey, who won his second National League Championship Series MVP award, the Padres won their first National League pennant over the Chicago Cubs in 1984.
 In Game 4, Tony Gwynn drew an intentional walk that Garvey converted into one of his four RBIs.
 After getting hits in the third, fifth, and seventh innings, Garvey capped off his efforts with a two-run walk-off home run off Lee Smith in the ninth inning.
 As he rounded third base, Garvey was met by fellow Padres who later carried him off the field in celebration.

 The home run became popular among San Diego Padres fans and was captured in a sequence of three shots by Padres team photographer Martin Mann.
 He was the only photographer to get a sequence of shots of the swing, and went on to sell limited edition series photos of "The Home Run", along with appearances on local television.
 In an interview with The San Diego Union Tribune, Martin Mann said, "It was like nothing I've ever seen at a baseball game.
 It was just a magical night.
 There was something about that night, I don't know what it was.
 It felt like something was going to happen."

 Garvey's career spanned from 1969 to 1987.
-He made his final appearance in a game on May 23, 1987, pinch-hitting for Lance McCullers in the ninth inning and flying out.
+He made his final appearance in a game on May 23, 1987, pinch-hitting for Lance McCullers in the ninth inning and flying out, before his season ended prematurely due to a tear in his bicep.
+He announced his retirement in January of 1988.
 In his 19-year MLB career, Garvey was a .294 hitter with 272 home runs and 1,308 RBI in 2,332 games played.